Parrot7483/filematch/README.md

 # filematch

-Filematch compares the content of files in two directories by calculating their hash.
+filematch compares the content of files in two directories by calculating their hash.
 This approach helps you find duplicates or check if files have changed.
+It was created to deduplicate my backups scattered over multiple drives.

 ## Usage

 ```
 Compares files between two directories by hash

-Usage: filematch [OPTIONS] <directory1> <directory2>
+Usage: filematch [OPTIONS] <DIRECTORY1> <DIRECTORY2>

 Arguments:
-  <directory1>  The first directory to compare
+  <DIRECTORY1>  The first directory to compare
-  <directory2>  The second directory to compare
+  <DIRECTORY2>  The second directory to compare

 Options:
       --sort          Sort output paths
       --skip-hidden   Skip hidden files and directories
       --relative      Display output paths relative to argument directory
+      --json          Display as json
+      --intersection  Display files both in directory1 and directory2
+      --dir1          Display unique files in dir1
+      --dir2          Display unique files in dir2
   -h, --help          Print help
   -V, --version       Print version

+If none of --intersection, --dir1, or --dir2 are set, then all are displayed
 ```

 ## Technical Overview

-Filematch is developed in Rust and utilizes the following crates:
+filematch is developed in Rust and utilizes the following crates:

 - ![Crossbeam](https://github.com/crossbeam-rs/crossbeam): Enables efficient multi-threading.
 - ![BLAKE3](https://github.com/BLAKE3-team/BLAKE3): Modern cryptographic hashing algorithm